atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 * predictors realtime (eventually downloaded): ``/app/predictors/realtime``
 * predictands: ``/app/predictands`` -> can be readonly

-For example, on Windows, the command can be (don't forget to allow Docker destktop to access the desired disk):
+For example, on Windows, the command can be (don't forget to allow Docker desktop to access the desired disk):

 .. code-block:: guess